 4. Strike A Good Balance Between Digital Strategies That Are Paid & Free

-It is likely that a digital marketing strategy needs both paid and free elements to be truly effective.
+A digital marketing strategy likely needs both paid and free elements to be truly effective.

 For example, if you spend time building comprehensive buyer personas to identify your audience’s needs and focus on creating quality online content to attract and convert them, then, despite minimal ad spending, you are likely to see strong results within the first six months.

-If paid advertising, however is part of your digital strategy, then the results could come even faster.
+However, if paid advertising is part of your digital strategy, then the results could come even faster.

 Ultimately, for more long-term, sustainable growth, it’s recommended to concentrate on building your organic (or ‘free’) reach using content, SEO, and social media.
 Try both and iterate on your process when in doubt, as you learn which channels perform best for your brand, paid or free.

 Mobile marketing is another key component of digital marketing.
 In reality, smartphone use as a whole account for 69% of the time spent in the U.S. consuming digital media, while desktop-based digital media use accounts for less than half, and relative to other nations, the U.S. is still not the biggest mobile fan.